Agostino Bertani: Life in parliament

 In 1866, Bertani founded a journal for social reform called La Riforma.

 Bertani's parliamentary career was less successful than his revolutionary activity.
-After the capture of Rome in 1870 he became the leader of the extreme left in the new Italian parliament.
-His chief work as deputy was an inquiry into the sanitary conditions of the peasantry, and the preparation of the sanitary code adopted by the administration of Francesco Crispi.
+After the capture of Rome in 1870, he became the leader of the extreme left in the new Italian parliament.
+His chief work as deputy was an inquiry into the sanitary conditions of the peasantry and the preparation of the sanitary code adopted by the administration of Francesco Crispi.
 With the introduction of "transformismo" by Agostino Depretis in 1876, drawing ministers from the right and left, Bertani refused to enter the government.

-In 1885, along with Anna Maria Mozzoni, he made a visit to the anarchist Giovanni Passannante, imprisoned for attempted murder to King Umberto I, and denounced his prison conditions.
+In 1885, along with Anna Maria Mozzoni, he made a visit to the anarchist Giovanni Passannante, imprisoned for attempted murder of King Umberto I, and denounced his prison conditions.

 Bertani remained in parliament until his death on 10 April 1886.

+Commemoration

+The Italian Regia Marina (Royal Navy) destroyer Agostino Bertani, commissioned in 1919, was named for Bertani.